Steph Cha’s Your House Will Pay has been selected as the Community Book for the 2022-23 academic year.

 Dear Members of the Oxy Community:

-This year, the Community Book Program (CBP) merged with the Core Program’s Summer Reading, and The Sum of Us will be a required text for incoming first-year students.
-The CBP Ad Hoc Committee (AHC) and the Core Steering Committee (CSC) jointly oversaw the selection process.
+The Community Book Program (CBP) merged with the Core Program’s Summer Reading last year so Your House Will Pay will be a required text for incoming first-year students in addition to being the focal point of multiple community-wide events next year.
+The CBP Ad Hoc Committee (AHC) and the Core Steering Committee (CSC) jointly oversee the selection process of the Community Book.
 The memberships of the AHC and CSC represent the multiplicity of constituents that comprise the College’s campus community.
-This year, we chose to concentrate on one of the four pillars of the College’s mission: Community.
+Every year, the AHC tries to select a book that can be connected to one of the four pillars of the College’s mission; this year’s selection is Equity.
 Through an anonymized and inclusive process, the committees solicited title suggestions from Oxy’s faculty, students, and staff.
 Members also combed through lists of prize-winners, best-sellers, and the review literature and employed their own knowledge and expertise to expand the list.
 The gathering process was thorough and rigorous.

-Using as criteria the CBP’s Mission Statement and the theme of Community, members of the AHC and CSC narrowed the list of contenders and eventually selected The Sum of Us as the recommendation.
-The committees are unanimous in believing that this book will serve the best interests of our incoming class and other students, advance the College’s forthcoming Equity and Justice strategic plan, further efforts to combat racism on campus, and help to instill a stronger sense of belonging within our community.
+Using as criteria the CBP’s Mission Statement and the theme of Equity, members of the AHC and CSC narrowed the list of contenders to four finalists and eventually selected Your House Will Pay as the consensus recommendation.
+The committees are unanimous in believing that this book will serve the best interests of our incoming class and other students this year.

 With best wishes,